Ph.D. in Psychology

 Coordinator of MSc in Counselling Psychology

-Director of the Counselling Center for Research and Psychological Support (SKEPSI)
+Director of the Counselling Center for Research and Psychological Services (SKEPSI)

 Dr. Andri Christodoulou is the Director of the Counseling Center for Research and Psychological Services (SKEPSI) and a Lecturer in Clinical Psychology in the graduate Counseling Psychology program at Neapolis University of Pafos...